sjmiddlebrook/Amsterdam-Museum-Map/README.md

 # Amsterdam Museum Map
 Project shows a list of of museums to visit in Amsterdam.
-The markers on the map shows more information on the museum and gives a link to the wikipedia page.
+The markers on the map show more information on the museum and give a link to the wikipedia page.

 ## Dependencies/Pre-requisites
 The project uses: